stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 is optional, but it sometimes helps making type signatures a bit shorter).
 The implicit argument of type `Nat`, however, tells us that the input and output `Vect` are of the same length.
-It is a type error to not uphold this contract.
-In order to implement `mapVect`, it is very instructive to follow along and use some holes.
+It is a type error to not uphold to this contract.
+When implementing `mapVect`, it is very instructive to follow along and use some holes.
 In order to get *any* information about the length of the `Vect` argument, we need to pattern match on it: